RGreinacher/TelegramPostillonBot/README.md

 `python3 telegramPostillonBot.py`

-Make sure all of the following packages are available for import:
+The script will generate a SQLite DB, so the permission of the folder you are executing in have to be appropriate.
+Make sure the following packages are installed and available for import:

-- urllib3
+- urllib3 (`pip3 install urllib3`)
-- urllib.parse
-- urllib.request
-- json
-- argparse
-- sys
-- re
-- hashlib
-- time
-- datetime
 - daemonize (`pip3 install daemonize`)

 This script provides some arguments like a verbose mode and an option to set the API polling interval.